Charge Regulation Effect on Nanoparticles Interaction Mediated by Polyelectrolyte: Computation of total force between two nanoparticles

 \section{Computation of total force between two nanoparticles}

-We now focus on the analytical form of the total force between two NPs due to bathing PE solution.
+We now focus on the analytical form of the total force between two NPs due to bathing the PE solution.
 In the limit of CC, the interaction forces between charged colloids mediated by PEs have already been discussed in detail in Ref.~\cite{podgornik_colloidal_1995}.
 However, we present a pedagogical derivation of these results to ensure that the paper is self-contained.
 To evaluate the total force acting between two NPs, we introduce a fictitious plane, $S$, of dimension $ 0.25\ell_B \times 80\ell_B \times 80\ell_B$, positioned at the midpoint between the two NPs (see Fig.~\ref{fig:fig2}) ~\cite{podgornik_colloidal_1995, Granfeldt1991}.
 The system is divided into two sub-volumes, $V_1$ and $V_2$, corresponding to the left and right halves of the simulation domain, with $S$ acting as the dividing midplane.
 Given Ref.~\cite{podgornik_colloidal_1995}, the total force ($F_X$) acting along the radius vector joining the two NPs can be cast as,

 The first term of Eq.~\ref{total} represents the momentum exchange between $V_1$ and $V_2$ due to the movement of ions/particles across the midplane.
 It has the form of an ideal osmotic pressure~\cite{Lovett1992}.
 The second term involves the microscopic force $\mathbf{f_x} (\mathbf{r_1 ,r_2})$, which acts between a particle at position $\mathbf{r_1} \in V_1$ and another at $\mathbf{r_2} \in V_2$ projected along the direction normal to the dividing plane $S$.
 Here, $\rho_{1}(r)$ refers to the single particle density at the midplane and $\rho_{2}(\mathbf{r_1},\mathbf{r_2})$ is the two-particle correlation function for the system.
 This expression for force (Eq.~\ref{total}) is related to the contact theorem in plan-parallel geometry~\cite{Lovett1992}.
-The microscopic force $\mathbf{f_x} (\mathbf{r_1 ,r_2} )$ comprises several contributions: the electrostatic force between the polymer beads, the electrostatic force between the polymer beads and the two NPs, the configurational (elastic) forces arising from bonded polymer segments whose connecting vector intersects the dividing plane $S$.
+The microscopic force $\mathbf{f_x} (\mathbf{r_1 ,r_2} )$ comprises several contributions: the electrostatic force between the polymer beads, the electrostatic force between the polymer beads and the two NPs, and the configurational (elastic) forces arising from bonded polymer segments whose connecting vector intersects the dividing plane $S$.
+As in Ref.~\cite{podgornik_colloidal_1995}, we obtain the total force,